 This amaryllis photo was my least favorite.
 I know pro photographers are not supposed to show their photos that come up short, but this web site is all about learning

-I tried to create some visual interest to the image by shooting the stem at an angle, but I wasn't happy that the blossom and the bud don't seem to contrast or connect significantly.
+I tried to create some visual interest to the image by shooting the stem at an angle, but I wasn't happy that the blossom and the bud don't seem to contrast or connect in a visually interesting way.

 If at first you don't succeed, try, try again.
 Sometimes the best thing to do is start all over again.
-The big improvement I made on trying to shoot the amaryliss was a poor background choice.
+The big improvement I made on trying to shoot the amaryliss again was to make a winning background choice.

 The second thing I did better was to get my hands on a really amazing looking Amaryllis.
-I used a set of extension tubes to get in really close.
-Ah, live and learn.
-Shoot more photos.
-Shoot better photos.
+I found the color streaks and patterns on this Amaryllis simply amazing.
+To get in real close I used a set of extension tubes in between my lens and the camera.